WheteThunger/CarTurrets/README.md

-  "Deploy.Error.UnsupportedModule": "Error: That module is not supported.", "Deploy.Error.TurretLimit": "Error: That car may only have {0} turret(s).", "Deploy.Error.NoSuitableModule": "Error: No suitable module found.", "Deploy.Error.NoTurret": "Error: You need an auto turret to do that."
+  "Deploy.Error.UnsupportedModule": "Error: That module is not supported.", "Deploy.Error.TurretLimit": "Error: That car may only have {0} turret(s).", "Deploy.Error.NoSuitableModule": "Error: No suitable module found.", "Deploy.Error.NoTurret": "Error: You need an auto turret to do that.", "Remove.Error.TurretHasItems": "Error: That module's turret must be empty."
 }
 ```